Have you heard of “Depth Year” too? I can’t remember how I stumbled across it, such is the way of the interwebular rabbit-holes.

 * A few months ago I randomly decided that I wanted to learn the oboe.
 Here’s the thing, I used to play a flute in my teens and I still own one.
 So I cleaned it up and started learning that again rather than sell it for an oboe.
 It’s really hard, my chest muscles are still weak and sore so holding it for any length of time is difficult.
 I was super-screechy and breathy at first and the animals were alarmed.
 Poose, straight out the catflap with a bang.
 But little by little I’ve been practising my scales and right now I’m getting pretty good at Les Boréades by Rameau and Zelda’s Lullaby.
 Yes, I’m that diverse, friends.

 * I sorted through all my cameras and decided to sell the vast majority.
 I will hone my photography with my few favourites: Mamiya DSX, Pentax Spotmatic, the Yashica from my Dad, the underwater Minolta and driftwood pinhole camera.
 I’ve even decided to sell the Nikon FE I thought I wanted badly, and to stop myself from burning willy-nilly through rolls of film I’ll shoot more project-based work.
-Side note: if you’re looking to buy a film camera, get in touch.

-* Deepen my commitment to animals, be more of a voice for them and with conviction about veganism and animal welfare/rights.
+* Deepen my commitment to animals.
+Be more of a voice for them and with conviction about veganism and animal welfare/rights.
 I shy away from this sometimes because I get upset easily by their suffering, and then there’s the haters calling you preachy or accusing you of not caring about humans.
 Oh please.

 *Continuing to work on my Prussian blue river project, and to share my experience and what I’ve learned about art as therapy during cancer treatment and as I move forward with recovery.